Setono/sylius-review-plugin/README.md

     public function check(ReviewRequestInterface $reviewRequest): EligibilityCheck
     {
         if($this->getCustomer()->hasGreenEyes()) {
-            return EligibilityCheck::ineligible('The review request is not eligible because we don't trust people with green eyes...');
+            return EligibilityCheck::ineligible("The review request is not eligible because we don't trust people with green eyes...");
         }

         return EligibilityCheck::eligible();